beeva-arturomartinez/beeva-best-practices/backend/secure-development/README.md

 The function canonicalize ESAPI launch an IntructionException data to detect double URI encoding, as this is never a valid case of legitimate user input.

 It's not always easy to determine whether an entry been coded several times, which can lead to false positives.
-It will be necessary to study the types of input data to determine where we can make an automatic standardization and others

-We should make "manually".
+It will be necessary to study the types of input data to determine where we can make an automatic standardization and where we should make it "manually".

 ● Markup languages normalization